Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 Taken together, the rulings suggest the oversight board is going to demand greater clarity and transparency from Facebook in the tiny sliver of cases it chooses to review.
 The board is also weighing Facebook’s ban of President Donald Trump following the Jan.
 6 riot at the U.S. Capitol, though a decision in that case is not likely for months.
 The five cases decided Thursday all date to October or November of last year.

-“We often found that the community standards as written are incomplete,” said board member Sudhir Krishnaswamy, vice-chancellor of the National Law School of India University, in an interview with The Washington Post.
+“We often found that the community standards as written are incomplete,” board member Sudhir Krishnaswamy, vice-chancellor of the National Law School of India University, said in an interview with The Washington Post.

 He added that the cultural and linguistic contexts of users around the world can make moderation difficult and that the case-by-case nature of Facebook’s policy development may have hindered the creation of clear, coherent policies over time.
-He said the Oversight Board’s demand for better explanation and increased rigor is likely to help spur better policies overall and maybe improve the approach of other technology companies.
+He said the Oversight Board’s demand for better explanation and increased rigor is likely to help spur better policies overall and may improve the approach of other technology companies.

 “I suspect [such a careful review] has not happened before with any of the companies,” Krishnaswamy said.
 “I suspect this is a wide problem with social media across the Internet.”